wong2/chatgpt-google-extension/README.md

 #### Local Install

-1. Download `firefox.zip` from [Releases](https://github.com/wong2/chat-gpt-google-extension/releases)
+1. Download `firefox.zip` from [Releases](https://github.com/wong2/chat-gpt-google-extension/releases).
-2. Unzip the file
+2. Unzip the file.
-3. Go to `about:debugging`, click "This Firefox" on the sidebar
+3. Go to `about:debugging`, click "This Firefox" on the sidebar.
-4. Click "Load Temporary Add-on" button, then select any file in the unzipped folder
+4. Click "Load Temporary Add-on" button, then select any file in the unzipped folder.

 ## Build from source